ChaitraA97/ChaitraA97/README.md

 # 👋 Hi, I'm ChaitraA97!

 Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in building efficient and scalable software solutions.
+I'm a passionate developer with a keen interest in DevOps tools and building efficient and scalable software solutions .
 Here's a little bit about me:

 ## 🚀 About Me
 - 💼 Currently working as a Senior Systems Engineer at Infosys Pvt.
 Ltd.